-Amendments in land development regulations, as defined in G.S.
-160A-400.21, (c) including zoning ordinances, subdivision ordinances, andor unified development ordinances ordinances, shall not be applicable or enforceable without the written consent of the owner with regard to a multi-phased development as defined in G.S.
+Amendments in land development regulations, including zoning ordinances, subdivision ordinances, andor unified development ordinances ordinances, shall not be applicable or enforceable without the written consent of the owner with regard to a multi-phased development as defined in G.S.
 160A-385.1(b)(7).provided for in this subsection.
-A multi-phased development shall be vested for the entire development with the zoning ordinances, subdivision ordinances, and unified development ordinances land development regulations then in place at the time a site plan approval is granted for the initial phase of the multi-phased development. the applicable application for a development permit is submitted in accordance with G.S.
+A multi-phased development shall be vested for the entire development with the zoning ordinances, subdivision ordinances, and unified development ordinances and development regulations then in place at the time a site plan approval is granted for the initial phase of the multi-phased development.the applicable application for a development permitis submitted in accordance with G.S.
 143-755 prior to the change in the land development regulations, so long as the permit remains valid and unexpired pursuant to law.
 A right which has been vested as provided for in this subsection shall remain vested for a period of seven years from the time a site plan approval is granted for the initial phase of the multi-phased development.
-For purposes of this subsection, a "multi-phased development" shall mean a development containing 25 acres or more that (i) is submitted for development permit approval to occur in more than one phase and (ii) is subject to a master development plan with committed elements, showing the type and intensity of use of each phase."
+For purposes of this subsection, a "multi-phased development" shall mean a development containing 25 acres or more that (i) is submitted for development permit approval to occur in more than one phase and (ii) is subject to a master development plan with committed elements, showing the type and intensity of use of each phase.